Intercultural Development and Growth

 The Academy's Perspectives speaker series has been an open forum for topics of faith in all areas of culture.
 CPA has been honored to host several renowned speakers on diversity, sharing stories from their experiences in the civil rights movement.
 All events are free and open to the public so as to encourage community conversation and engagement.

 In 2018, the Academy hosted Dr. John M. Perkins, a leading voice on civil rights, racial injustice, and social activism.
-Key takeaways from Dr. Perkins included the importance of open conversation on topics of racial inequity and a call for reconciliation between racial divide in the Church.
+Key takeaways from Dr. Perkins included the importance of open conversation on topics of racial inequity and a call for reconciliation between racial divides in the Church.

-In 2018, the Academy welcome professional baseball player Darryl Strawberry to hear his stories on life and faith in his arenas, including the MLB, the Church, and his work of ministry to incarcerated people of color.
+In 2018, the Academy welcomed professional baseball player Darryl Strawberry to hear his stories on life and faith in his arenas, including the MLB, the Church, and his work of ministry to incarcerated people of color.

 In 2019, the Academy embarked on a campus-wide study of author, speaker, and civil rights spokesperson Anthony Ray Hinton.
 Hinton's book The Sun Does Shine is an account of his incredible testimony in the face of racism and extreme injustice at the hands of the American legal system.
 All CPA upper school students, faculty, and staff explored The Sun Does Shine as required reading, attended multi-disciplinary lectures on the book, and attended Hinton's Perspectives talk as well.
 More collective studies and exercises of this nature are in the works for the 2020-21 school year.